CovEducation/CovEducation/README.md

 $ npx lerna bootstrap
 ```

-#### Dependency Errors
+#### Adding New Dependencies

 ##### Not found in `package.json`
 Ensure that you install from the `/packages/client/` directory, NOT the root directory.
 All dependecies and packages should be added on to either `client` or `server`.

 ```bash
 $ npm uninstall <all new packages>